“… he is not God of the dead, but of the living, for him all are alive.” Lk 20:38

 Every pastoral instinct we have wants to say “yes.”
 Everyone seems to want assurance that when someone beloved dies, we will be together with them in heaven as we have been in this life.

-In answer to Clapton’s question, Jesus’ words in this Gospel story appear to suggest that things will not be the same.
+In answer to Clapton’s question, Jesus’ words in today’s Gospel story appear to suggest that things will not be the same.
 Rather, they will be enriched and enhanced beyond our wildest imaginings.
-In today’s story, Jesus tells us that our vision of God’s future is entirely too small.

 Back then a woman’s status and survival depended entirely on being attached to a man.
 When the Sadducees, who did not believe in life after death, told their tale of woe about a woman who was shuttled from one brother to another each time one died, their concluding question sounded an alert for Jesus: